ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Unwanted revisions can be removed by using the normal `DELETE` operation, specifying the rev token of the revision you want to delete.
 The bulk API is also good for removing conflicting revisions, even for removing multiple conflicts from the same document.

-To summarize, {{site.data.keyword.cloudant_short_notm}} is a distributed service that stores databases which are broken into multiple shards, with three copies of each shard spread around a ring of storage nodes. {{site.data.keyword.cloudant_short_notm}} is eventually consistent, favoring high availability over strong consistency.
+To summarize, {{site.data.keyword.cloudant_short_notm}} is a distributed service that stores databases, which are broken into multiple shards, with three copies of each shard spread around a ring of storage nodes. {{site.data.keyword.cloudant_short_notm}} is eventually consistent, favoring high availability over strong consistency.

 Avoid writing to the same document over and over so as not to create conflicts.
-Although, conflicts are sometime inevitable in replicating situations.
+Although conflicts are sometime inevitable in replication situations.

 Embrace eventual consistency - don't try to make {{site.data.keyword.cloudant_short_notm}} consistent.